atom/atom/docs/build-instructions/windows.md

 These two error messages can usually be ignored.
 The solution to these errors is to re-run `script\build`, possibly several times.

-If your Visual Studio is in a non-standard location, and you get the error `You must have Visual Studio 2010 or 2012 installed`, you need to modify `apm\node_modules\atom-package-manager\lib\config.js` around line 90 and replace the variable with your Visual Studio directory plus Common7/IDE.
+If your Visual Studio is in a non-standard location, and you get the error `You must have Visual Studio 2010 or 2012 installed`, you need to modify `apm\node_modules\atom-package-manager\lib\config.js` around line 110 and replace the variable with your Visual Studio directory plus Common7/IDE.
+Make sure your path does not contain unescaped backward slashes that appear in normal Windows paths.

 Example: